Colette Hébert

-Colette Hébert doesn't apply paint.
+Colette Hébert doesn't paint.
 She pours it.

 She works fast, with a spatula instead of a brush, and somewhere in the process a figure appears.
 She doesn't plan it.